-One 350-count copy card is available to each housestaff member per year, and can be obtained from the Graduate Medical Education Office at 2461 Barringer Hall.
+One 350-count copy card is available to each housestaff member per year, and can be obtained from the Graduate Medical Education Office at 2461 Collins (formally Barringer).

 While the majority of prescriptions are issued electronically, blank prescription pads are also available in the Graduate Medical Education Office.